danilyef/c_plus_plus_specialization_coursera/red_belt/5 week/priority_collection/README.md

 };
 ```

-Guarantees
+### Guarantees
-You can rely on the fact that for elements of type T, move and comparison operations (==, !=, <) are defined.
+- For elements of type T, move and comparison operations (==, !=, <) are defined.
 All operations on elements have constant complexity.

-It is guaranteed that all added elements are distinct, but an element that has been added and then extracted may be added again.
+- All added elements are distinct, but an element that has been added and then extracted may be added again.

-The Get and Promote methods are always called with valid identifiers according to the IsValid method.
+- The Get and Promote methods are always called with valid identifiers according to the IsValid method.

-The GetMax and PopMax methods are called only when there are elements in the container.
+- The GetMax and PopMax methods are called only when there are elements in the container.

-If there are multiple elements with the same maximum priority, the one that was added later than the others should be selected and extracted.
+- If there are multiple elements with the same maximum priority, the one that was added later than the others should be selected and extracted.